-Let's simplify and think of the possible permutations, shown in Figure 7.
+Let's simplify and think of the possible permutations, shown in the figure below.
 We don't know where the current will enter nor where it will leave our circuit, so we must make sure that all combinations are covered.